PADI Rebreather Courses and Tec Diving

 What is a PADI Type R Rebreather?

+To qualify for use during a PADI Rebreather Course it would need to be a Type R Rebreather.
 A Type R rebreather is an eCCR, such as the Poseidon MKVI or Se7en Rebreathers, or eSCR specifically suited to recreational, no decompression diving.
-There are various requirements for a Rebreather to classed as a Type R Rebreather.
+There are various requirements for a Rebreather to classed as a Type R Rebreather to teach Rebreather Courses.
 These include the use pre-packed scrubber canisters and having a system for estimating scrubber duration.
 The Rebreather must also provide electronic prompts for the predive check.
 Additionally, Type R Rebreathers must provide automatic setpoint control and have status warnings to indicate problems.
 And the rebreather also needs a HUD (heads up display) warning system and a BOV or Bail Out Valve.
+This is what is needed for Recreational Rebreather Courses.

 What is a PADI Type T Rebreather?

+To qualify for use during a Technical Diving Rebreather Course, it would need to be a Type T Rebreather.
 A Type T Rebreather is an eCCR or mCCR suited to Technical Deep Diving, Decompression Diving and Cave Diving.
 Type T units have differing technical requirements and divers using them need more training and experience in using them.
 As such Type T characteristics include at least one backup display for use during manual oxygen control.
 Additionally, they must have manual controls for the diluent and oxygen supply, and may have user-packed scrubbers.
 The unit must be rated and functional to 100m.
+This is what is required for Technical PADI Rebreather Courses.

 Is my Rebreather a Type R or a Type T Rebreather?

-PADI maintains a register of Rebreathers.
+PADI maintains a register of Rebreathers that can be used for PADI Courses.
 This is a list of units that manufacturers specify meet the key features of a PADI Type R (Recreational) or Type T (Technical) Rebreather.
-Furthermore they must also have successfully undergone recognized third-party testing against an appropriate standard such as EN14143.
+Furthermore, they must also have successfully undergone recognized third-party testing against an appropriate standard such as EN14143.

-Moreover: only rebreathers included in this register can be used for PADI Rebreather courses.
+Moreover: only rebreathers included in this register can be used for Rebreather courses.

 To find out more please contact us about Rebreathers …